 The renewal process will depend on your location and which California business licenses you need, so it’s always best to consult the respective agencies’ websites or contact them directly.
 The seller’s permit, for example, doesn’t need to be renewed.

 Do LLCs require business licenses in California?

 Yup, LLCs are required to obtain the proper business licenses!
 An LLC is a business structure, not a license.
 Everything we mentioned in this article applies to LLCs, too.
-While some licenses will depend on your industry and location, your LLC will probably need a local operating license at the very least.
+While some licenses will depend on your industry and location, if you're setting up an LLC in California, you will likely need a local operating license at the very least.

 Go get your California business license today!

 Now that you have all the facts, all you have to do is determine which licenses you need for your specific situation, and then get out there and get your licensing!

 - On the local level, you’ll almost always need a general business license.